 Even the name is enough to conjure up a sense of ancient legends and history half-forgotten in the mists of time.
-Inishowen – the peninsula at the northern end of County Donegal – is home to some of the earliest religious remains in the British Isles as well as a much older prehistoric fort.
-Here are a few pictures from my recent visit.
+Inishowen – the peninsula at the northern end of County Donegal in Ireland – is home to some of the earliest religious remains in the British Isles as well as a much older prehistoric fort.
+Here are some of the ancient sites of Inishowen.

 A massive stone fortress built on site of a Neolithic burial mound, the Grianan Ailigh gives spectacular views of the surrounding countryside.
 It was already centuries old when St Patrick supposedly baptised the leader of the O’Neill clan here in 450 AD, and it remained the seat of the High Kings of Ireland until the 12th century.